vmware/terraform-provider-nsxt/website/docs/d/policy_tier1_gateway.html.markdown

 This data source provides information about policy Tier-1s configured on NSX.

-This data source is applicable to NSX Policy Manager and VMC.
+This data source is applicable to NSX Policy Manager, NSX Global Manager and VMC.

 ## Example Usage